ibm-cloud-docs/vpc/host-rhel-au-tutorial.md

 1. Log in to the [{{site.data.keyword.cloud_notm}} console](/login){: external}.
 1. [Create a Cloud Object Storage instance](/docs/cloud-object-storage?topic=cloud-object-storage-secure-content-store).
-1. Upload the RHEL AI qcow image, which you downloaded, to the Cloud Object Storage bucket.
+1. Upload the RHEL AI QCOW image that you downloaded to the Cloud Object Storage bucket.

-Uploading the large qcow image directly into Cloud Object Storage might fail.
+Uploading the large QCOW image directly into Cloud Object Storage might fail.
 Use [IBM Aspera](https://www.ibm.com/products/aspera){: external} for large file transfers to your Cloud Object Storage bucket.
 {: note}

 ### Step 2: Grant VPC access to Cloud Object Storage to create a custom image